 Based on data from offshore operator reports submitted as of 11:30 a.m.
-CST today, personnel have been evacuated from a total of 13 production platforms, equivalent to 1.6 percent of the 834 manned platforms in the Gulf of Mexico.
+CST today, personnel have been evacuated from a total of 77 production platforms, equivalent to 9.2 % of the 834 manned platforms in the Gulf of Mexico.
 Production platforms are the structures located offshore from which oil and natural gas are produced.
-These structures remain in the same location throughout a project's duration unlike drilling rigs, which typically move from location to location.
+These structures remain in the same location throughout a project's duration unlike drilling rigs which typically move from location to location.

-Personnel from 5 rigs have also been evacuated; this is equivalent to 5 percent of the 100 rigs currently operating in the Gulf.
+Personnel from 17 rigs have also been evacuated; this is equivalent to 19.1 % of the 89 rigs currently operating in the Gulf.
 Rigs can include several types of self-contained offshore drilling facilities including jackups, submersibles and semisubmersibles.

-From the operators' reports, it is estimated that approximately 0.2 percent of the oil production in the Gulf has been shut-in, roughly 2,563 barrels of oil per day.
+From the operators' reports, it is estimated that approximately 62.7 % of the oil production in the Gulf has been shut-in.
 Estimated oil production from the Gulf of Mexico as of April 2007 was 1.3 million barrels of oil per day.
-It is also estimated that approximately 0.14 percent of the natural gas production in the Gulf has been shut-in, roughly 10.5 million cubic feet of gas per day.
-Estimated natural gas production from the Gulf of Mexico as of April 2007 was 7.7 billion cubic feet of gas per day.
+It is also estimated that approximately 30.8 % of the natural gas production in the Gulf has been shut-in.
+Estimated natural gas production from the Gulf of Mexico as of April 2007 was 7.7 billion cubic of gas per day.